wp-plugins/fuse-social-floating-sidebar/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin allows you to add social media icons which can be connected with your social media profiles.
+This plugin allows you to add social media floating sidebar icons which can be connected with your social media profiles.

 == Description ==